ryan-endacott/notes/phil/lecture11.md

 If you're one height, you cannot be another height.
 So some heights exclude other heights.
 So it became clear to W that impossibility is not just a logical matter, it is a part of the world.
 Because it can depend on colors, heights, etc, all stuff in the world.

+p or not p is always, necessarily true.
+It is a tautology. p and not p is always, necessarily false.
+It is a contradiction.

+If some propositions are by their very form are always true or always false.
+And in between are propositions which can be true or false, you have a logical scheme for impossibility, necessary truth, and possibility.
+So logic says some propositions are necessarily true, some propositions are necessarily false, and some can be true or false.
+That expresses W's idea of necessary truth, necessary falsity, and possible truth.
+That is the logic of propositions stated as simply as possible, and it tells you that necessary truth and necessary falsity have to do with the structure of a proposition, not its content.
+Notice that no particular factual claims have been made.
+But the notions of necessity truth or necessity, necessary falsehood or impossibility, or possible truth have been made clear.
+If I make a claim about colors.
+In addition to logical impossibility, you need a concept of factual impossibility.
+Ex: Two colors in same place.
+No longer just logic.
+It is about logic and color (or content of the world).

 ## I'll teach you differences!

 ## The world is all that is the case [facts, facts, and more facts]